8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 a) Small : 90% of YOU fall into this category (Civil engineers, Architects, engineering students).

-b) Medium: Most engineers (mechanical, aeronautical) will need this much.
+b) Medium: Most ( (mechanical, aeronautical)) engineers will need this much.

-c) Large: CAD engineerins designing large scale machinery or very large buildings on multiple sheets need at least 6GB vRAM if the overall design is going to be split into several files (work collaboratively on this project) .
-If you’re on your own, you probably need a desktop GPU or the workstation GPU with the largest amount of vRAM (currently 16GB vRAM on laptops – Ada RTX 5000).
+c) Large: CAD engineers designing large scale machinery or very large buildings on multiple sheets for a company need at least 6GB vRAM.
+As for very very very large scale designs if the overall design is going to be split into several files ( to work collaboratively on this project) , 6GB vRAM will be okay.

 CPU